-Magnesium is extremely important for your health because it is needed for more than 300 biochemical reactions in the body.
-Magnesium is fourth most prevalent mineral in the body and is partially responsible for countless aspects good, sound health.
-Roughly 50% of our body’s total magnesium is stored in our bones, while the remaining part of magnesium is predominantly found in the cells of body tissues and organs.
-Only 1% of magnesium is available in blood, although the human body is very good at regulating a constant level of magnesium in the blood.
+Medical experts often highlight the importance of including adequate vitamin and mineral intake into our daily diet.
+Magnesium is required for more than 300 biochemical reactions in the body.
+It is the fourth most prevalent mineral in the body and is partially responsible for countless aspects.
+Roughly 50% of our body’s total magnesium is stored in our bones, while the remaining part is predominantly found in the cells of body tissues and organs.
+Although the human body is very good at regulating a constant level of this essential mineral, only 1% of it is available in the blood.

 Sources of Magnesium

 Natural sources of magnesium include sea vegetables, leafy vegetables such as spinach, and whole grains that are usually major components of a person’s regular diet.
 Other vegetables that can be classified as a rich source of this mineral include tomatoes, beet greens, broad beans, lima beans, artichokes, sweet potatoes, buckwheat flour, pumpkin seeds, peanuts, wheat flour, oat bran, barley, cornmeal, and chocolate.

 Also, you can consume dairy products such as milk and yogurt, as well as non-vegetarian food like fish.
 Whole wheat bread containing bran and germ has twice the magnesium content compared to white bread.
 Water also has a high magnesium content; hard water has more of it than soft water, although hard water is not good for the body, especially the kidneys.